Mike Harmon Racing: Truck No. 74 history

-The following year several drivers got behind the wheel including, Wheeler Boys, Rick Crawford, Brian Weber, Scott Riggs, and Tim Andrews.
+The following year several drivers got behind the wheel, including Wheeler Boys, Rick Crawford, Brian Weber, Scott Riggs, and Tim Andrews.
 Harmon himself attempted another seven races in the truck.

-Two years later in 2014, Harmon made three starts, with Wendell Chavous making two additional starts at Martinsville and Phoenix and, Jordan Anderson made the final start at Homestead.
+Two years later in 2014, Harmon made three starts, with Wendell Chavous making two additional starts at Martinsville and Phoenix, and Jordan Anderson made the final start at Homestead.

-In 2015, Anderson returned to the truck for 19 races.
+In 2015, Anderson returned to the truck for nineteen races.
 He failed to qualify twice at Daytona and Bristol.
 Paige Decker attempted both Martinsville races, failing to qualify at the spring Martinsville race.
-Tim Viens made a start at Dover and Stew Hayward made a start at Eldora Speedway.
-He finished 32nd after an engine failure in the season's only dirt track race.
+Tim Viens made a start at Dover and Stew Hayward made a start at Eldora Speedway, finishing 32nd with an engine failure.

 In 2016, Harmon made five starts, but he failed to qualify for three races and withdrew from a race at Talladega.
 Viens failed to qualify at Atlanta but made the race at New Hampshire.
 Decker returned to drive the No. 74 at Martinsville.
 Anderson made a single start at Phoenix.

 In 2017, Anderson attempted to make the season opener at Daytona but he failed to qualify.
-Joe Hudson made a start at Canadian Tire.
-He finished 27th after a brake failure.
+Joe Hudson made a start at Canadian Tire, finishing 27th after a brake failure.
 Harmon attempted three starts in the truck which included a withdraw from a race at Homestead–Miami Speedway.

 In 2018, Harmon made nine starts but he failed to qualify for two races at Martinsville and Texas.
 He also withdrew from the race at Las Vegas Motor Speedway.
 B. J. McLeod made one start at Pocono.

+In 2025, Dawson Cram and Caleb Costner were announced to be driving the No. 74 Toyota at Pocono Raceway and Richmond Raceway respectively.
+Cram would place 32nd in their first race back at Pocono.

+Truck No. 74 results

 Truck No. 84 history

 In 2013, the team fielded the No. 84 truck in partnership with Glenden Enterprises.
 Robert Bruce drove the 84 truck at Martinsville.
 Harmon made 13 starts in the 84 truck but he failed to qualify for one race at Bristol.

+Truck No. 84 results

 ARCA Menards Series

 The team debuted in what was then the ARCA Re/Max Series in 2005 at the July Pocono race with Art Seeger driving the No. 78 car.

 Harmon drove the No. 38 for Oostlander Racing full-time in 2006.
 He bought the team after the first two races of the 2007 season and it became Richardson-Netzloff-Harmon Racing starting at Nashville.
-He finished the season with one top-10 race finish at Pocono.
+He finished the season with one top-ten race finish at Pocono.
 RNH also partnered with Darrell Basham Racing to field Ricky Gonzalez in their No. 94 car at Milwaukee and Gateway.